documaster/documaster-api/v1/lookup-query-language.md

-Query language
+Lookup Query language
 -------

 ## Overview

-The web services support a simple but powerful query language that allows one to query for resources of a particular type, specifying **criteria** on the **resource attributes** as well as **criteria on the attributes of linked resources**.
+The web services support a simple but powerful lookup query language that allows one to query for resources of a particular type, specifying **criteria** on the **resource attributes** as well as **criteria on the attributes of linked resources**.
 Note that a *linked resource* may be linked directly or indirectly (via another resource).

 ## Attributes